mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/6-MAF.md

 transition: fadeIn
 ---

-# Microsoft Agent Framework

-- New framework (Preview Oct 2025)
+# Microsoft Agent Framework (Preview Oct 2025)

 - Successor to _Semantic Kernel_ and _Autogen_
-- Slightly higher abstraction than _Semantic Kernel_
 - Support for _Azure AI Foundry Agents_
+- Agent workflow management
 - Builds on open standards and interop
   - MCP
   - A2A
   - OpenAPI
   - Cloud agnostic
-- Agent workflow management